eldain/191/README.md

 `/public/js/instagram-script.js`
 `/public/js/twitter-script.js`

+User account information is captured in the head of `/resources/views/dashboard-template.blade.php` and stored as Javascript varibles to be used in the Jasascript files listed above.

 ## API Keys

 Currently the API keys used for each social media account are owned by Luke Raus and can be changed easily.